rlgraph/rlgraph/README.md

 # RLgraph
-A Framework for Flexible Deep Reinforcement Learning Graphs
+Flexible computation graphs for deep reinforcement learning.

-RLGraph is a framework to quickly prototype, define and execute reinforcement learning algorithms both in research and practice.
+RLgraph is a framework to quickly prototype, define and execute reinforcement learning algorithms both in research and practice.

-RLGraph exposes a well defined API for using agents, and offers a novel component concept for testing and assembly.
-By separating graph definition, compilation and execution, multiple distributed backends and device management can be accessed without modifying agent definitions.
+RLgraph exposes a well defined API for using agents, and offers a novel component concept for testing and assembly of components.
+By separating graph definition, compilation and execution, multiple distributed backends and device execution strategies can be accessed without modifying agent definitions.

 ## Install